 When do we submit the police vet check report for our creative?

 You must submit the report to CreativesinSchool@education.govt.nz before the project starts.
 You do not have to do a police report before submitting your joint proposal.

 How much time of the creative’s 100 hours should be allocated to collaborative planning?

-Creative(s) will have to spend 100 contact hours with the students and ākonga.
-It does not include planning time with teachers and kaiako, and time spent on planning, preparation, induction, and training for the project.
-However, each school or kura should allocate sufficient time for teachers to plan with the creative and to touch base before and after each session.
+Creative(s) must spend 100 contact hours with the students and ākonga.
+The $10,000 fee includes 100 contact hours plus planning time with teachers and kaiako, and time spent on planning, preparation, induction, and training for the project.
+Each school or kura should allocate sufficient time for teachers to plan with the creative and to touch base before and after each session.

 What is the maximum number of students and ākonga who may participate in a creative project?

 This will need to be agreed between the creative and the school and kura.